google/koladata/docs/api_reference.md

   when they don't depend on each other.
 If the internal computation involves iterables, the corresponding computations will be done in a streaming fashion.

+  Note that you should not use this function inside another functor (via py_fn), as it will block the thread executing it, which can lead to deadlock when we don't have enough threads in the thread pool.
+Instead, please compose all functors first into one functor and then use one call to call_multithreaded to execute them all in parallel.

   Args:
     fn: The functor to call.
     *args: The positional arguments to pass to the functor.